-John Ellis is a professor in the Media Arts Department of Royal Holloway University of London.
-His book 'Visible Fictions' (1982) was an attempt to understand cinema and TV informed by a materialist perspective.
-He worked as a TV producer through Large Door Productions during the 1980s and 1990s making programmes as diverse as the Visions series on world cinema (1982-5) to This Food Business (1989) and Riding the Tiger (1997,1999) on the handover to Hong Kong to China.
+J. Ellis and D. Mustata.
+Editorial: Material Histories of Television a TV producer through Large Door Productions during the 1980s and 1990s making programmes as diverse as the Visions series on world cinema (1982-5) to This Food Business (1989) and Riding the Tiger (1997,1999) on the handover to Hong Kong to China.
 His publications since that date include 'Seeing Things' (2000) and 'Documentary: Witness and Self Revelation' (2012).
 He was the principal researcher on the ERC funded ADAPT project and is chair of Learning on Screen.